SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 * [Deprovision a device](#deprovision-device) in ThingPark
 * [Send operations](#configurable-port) to a device

-Note: The LoRa functionalities are only available for tenants who have subscribed to the Actility-device-provider-agent application.
-Please contact support if you need to use this feature.
+Note: Your subscription needs to include this feature.
+If you do not see the functionality described in this document, please contact support.

 ## <a name="configure-credentials"></a>Configuring ThingPark account credentials

-Before using the Cumulocity LoRa Actility integration you need to configure the account details inside the ThingPark server.
-You can do so in Cumulocity.
+Before using LoRa devices with Cumulocity, you need to configure your ThingPark account details in the Cumulocity Administration application.
 In order to create new credentials or replace existing ones, go to the Administration application and select "Connectivity" in "Settings" in the Navigator.

 ### <a name="create-new-credentials"></a>Creating new account credentials